WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 <aside class="notes">

-**Talking Points**:
+**Talking Points:**

 - Rather than create them as classes, you can write them as functions.
-A React Functional Component takes the `props` object as its argument and returns JSX.
+A React functional component takes the `props` object as its argument and returns JSX.
 Here's a very simple example.

-- The whole declaration of `class`, `extends`, `React.component`, etc - it's all been replaced.
+- The whole declaration of `class`, `extends`, `React.component`, etc. — it's all been replaced.
 We now just have the component name, an input for the `props`, and what is returned.
 Simplicity at its finest!

 </aside>

 ---

-### When should you use Functional Components, and when should you use Class Components?
+### When Should You Use Functional Components, and When Should You Use Class Components?

 <aside class="notes">

-**Talking Points**:
+**Talking Points:**

-- If (1) you don't need anything special (2) you are purely just returning JSX to render something use a functional component.
-But: If you need your component to be stateful - that is, if you need the ability to use `setState` to respond to changes -- use a class.
-If you need lifecycle methods - if you need to do something when the component mounts, or receives `props`, or unmounts -- use a class.
+- Use a functional component if (1) you don't need anything special and (2) you are purely just returning JSX to render something.
+If you need your component to be stateful — that is, if you need the ability to use `setState` to respond to changes — use a class.
+If you need lifecycle methods — i.e., if you need to do something when the component mounts, receives `props`, or unmounts — use a class.

-- And only if you _don't_ need any of those things -- use a Functional Component.
+- And only if you _don't_ need any of those things — use a functional component.

 </aside>